 Section "4.2.
 Facilities" defines the scope of the Facilities, systems, and equipment owned by the Responsible Entity, as qualified in section 4.1, that is subject to the requirements of the standard.
 In addition to the set of BES Facilities, Control Centers, and other systems and equipment, the list includes the qualified set of systems and equipment owned by Distribution Providers.
-While the NERC Glossary term "Facilities" already includes the BES characteristic, the additional use of the term BES here is meant to reinforce the scope of applicability of these Facilities where it is used, especially in this applicability scoping section.
-This in effect sets the scope of Facilities, systems, and equipment that is subject to the standards.
-This section is especially significant in CIP-002-6 and represents the total scope of Facilities, systems, and equipment to which the criteria in Attachment 1 apply.
+While the NERC Glossary term "Facilities" already includes the BES characteristic, the additional use of the term BES here is meant to reinforce the scope of applicability of these Facilities, systems, and equipment that is subject to the standards.
+This in effect sets the scope of Facilities, systems, and equipment that is cope of Facilities, systems, and equipment to which the criteria in Attachment 1 apply.
 This is important because it determines the balance of these Facilities, systems, and equipment that are Low Impact once those that qualify under the High and Medium Impact categories are filtered out.